Everyday life without reading is unthinkable

-In everyday life you are constantly reading, fast forwarding through emails at work or reading the latest news in the newspaper.
-The likelihood that you'll have to read something aloud decreases with age, but reading remains one of the most important things you should be able to do.
+In everyday life, you read all the time, fast forwarding through emails at work or reading the latest news in the newspaper.
+The likelihood that you will have to read something aloud decreases with age, but reading remains one of the most important things you should be able to do.

 Do you still remember how your parents read to you or the "read aloud moments" at school?
-In German lessons we read aloud regularly and everyone had a turn, sometimes with divided roles.
-In secondary school it was then just: "Everyone reads the text silently to themselves".
-In your apprenticeship or studies you could hardly save yourself from texts that you had to read and understand (for yourself) in the shortest possible time.
-That can rob you of the fun of reading.
+In German class, we read aloud regularly and everyone had a turn, sometimes with divided roles.
+Then in secondary school it was just: "Everyone reads the text silently to themselves".
+In vocational training or at university, you could hardly save yourself from texts that you had to read and understand (for yourself) in the shortest possible time.
+This can rob you of the fun of reading.

 Parents feel insecure

-Once you get past these stages, you realize that as an adult (in most cases) you rarely read aloud and may well unlearn it.
+Once you get past these phases, you realize that as an adult (in most cases) you rarely read aloud and may well unlearn it.
 You stumble over words, don't read fluently, or are unsure how to emphasize sentences well.
-And suddenly you have kids who want to be read to.
-Not reading aloud is not the solution and no master has fallen from the sky.
+And suddenly you have children who want to be read to.
+Not reading aloud is not a solution and no master has fallen from the sky.

 6 tips and tricks to become a "professional reader